hydra3333/vpy_slideshow/README.md

 It works, after a fashion.
 As an example only.

-But don't use this as it's a terrible hack-up of good stuff proivded by \_AI\_ in thread
+But don't use this as it's a terrible hack-up of good stuff provided by \_AI\_ in thread
 https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio

 \_AI\_ has shown different stuff in